This is Post 27 in the ‘Meditation Guidance’ series.

 Living as Love is Natural – not an Ideal

 To be absolutely clear, it needs perhaps to be said once again, that the mettā practice does not invite us merely to embrace Loving Kindness as a spiritual ideal, and to use the egoic will to push out love.
-Such an approach might enable a spiritual and idealistic part of us to temporarily override the feelings of other egoic parts who do not share the same sentiment, but it is not either wise or sustainable in the long term.
+Such an approach might enable a spiritual and idealistic part of us to temporarily override the feelings of other egoic parts who do not share the same sentiment, but this would not be either wise or sustainable in the long term.

 The compensatory adoption of a ‘loving’ identity, is very common, especially in religious and spiritual communities, and while it can sometimes lead practitioners to genuine states of spiritual alignment, as often as not, it is shown to be simply superficial, or psychologically divisive, or at worst, a way of compounding existing psychological wounding, or patterns of spiritual narcissism.